vostok/devtools/library-dev-conventions/conventions.md

 * Library solution should contain 2 projects: the main one and a unit test project.
 * The main project should be named `Vostok.<Something>`.
 * The tests project should be named `Vostok.<Something>.Tests`.

+Most of the project-related requirements are automatically met when using a [Launchpad](../launchpad) template named `vostok-library`.
+See [template source](../launchpad-templates/library-ordinary/template) for details.

 <br/>